 Some causes of hair loss have nothing to do with their diet.
 But many times, some ingredient in their cat food causes trouble in their digestive system.
 Weeding out each ingredient in food trials can pinpoint the problem so you can craft a recipe to soothe your kitty.

-Above others, American Journey Grain-Free Dry Cat Food is our favorite because we believe it will cater to most felines with hair loss or shedding issues.
+Above others, American Journey Grain-Free Dry Cat Food is our pick for overall best cat food for shedding because we believe it will cater to most felines with hair loss or shedding issues.
 It removes a lot of nasty fillers and artificial additives that cause adverse reactions in cats.

 If you’re looking to save money, glance at Purina ONE +PLUS Hairball Formula Adult Dry Cat Food.
 It is affordable, easily digestible, and full of fiber, which reduces hairballs in the tract.
 This recipe might not work for every situation, but it’s worth looking at when excessive grooming is a problem.